 This document was prepared by the Agricultural Trade Office of the Foreign Agricultural Service in Monterrey, Mexico.
-The objective of this document is to provide U.S. exporters with updated information on current certificates, issued by government agencies of the United States, required by Mexican authorities, in order to export food and agricultural products into Mexico.
-While every possible care was taken in the preparation of this report, information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information about these policies was not available.
+The objective of this document is to provide U.S. exporters with updated information on current certificates issued by government agencies of the United States, required by Mexican authorities, in order to export agricultural products and food into Mexico.
+While every possible care was taken in the preparation of this report, information provided may not be complete and the information may have been updated since publication.
+Policies may have changed since this report was prepared, or clear and consistent information about these policies may not have been available at the time of report preparation.
 It is highly recommended that U.S. exporters verify the full set of import requirements with their customers in Mexico, who are normally best equipped to research such matters with local authorities, before any goods are shipped.
 FINAL IMPORT APPROVAL OF ANY PRODUCT IS SUBJECT TO THE IMPORTING COUNTRY'S RULES AND REGULATIONS AS INTERPRETED BY MEXICAN BORDER OFFICIALS AT THE TIME OF PRODUCT ENTRY.